horchi/vdrOnOdroidN2Plus/README.md

 vdrctl edit <plugin name>
 ```

-Enable/disable the pluginsas you like
+Enable/disable the plugins as you like
 ```
 vdrctl enable softhdodroid
 vdrctl enable satip